TZstatsADS/Spring2018-Project4-grp6/README.md

 The report of entire project with the detailed analysis and explaination are shown in the main.rmd file of the doc folder.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+The following is the details about what each mumber did.

-1. Chandak, Anshuma :
+1. Chandak, Anshuma : Wrote the MAE function and helped with the entire Model-based Algorithm, the application of prediction function, and edited the ReadMe file.

-2. He, Shan :
+2. He, Shan : Wrote the Spearman function and ran the procedure of Movie evaluation on both the similarity weights, and wrote the ReadMe and main files.

-3. Li, Hongyu :
+3. Li, Hongyu : Wrote the prediction and find neighbors functions, helped with the entire procedure of Model-based Algorithm and ran the process of MS evaluation and Movie evaluation.

-4. Liu, Shiyu :
+4. Liu, Shiyu : Wrote the entire Model-based Algorithm, the transformation of Movie data and the Mean-square-difference similirity function, and also ran the evaluation of the Model-based Algorithm.

-5. Zhang, Junkai :
+5. Zhang, Junkai : Wrote the transformation of Microsoft Web data, the SimRank function and ran the procedure of SimRank evaluation, and also made the powerpoint.

 References:
 + [Empirical analysis of predictive algorithms for collaborative filtering](doc/Paper_1_MS.pdf)